open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-propagator-env-carrier/README.md

 `TRACE_STATE`, and `1abc` becomes `_1ABC`.

 `EnvironmentSetter` always writes normalized key names to its environment map.
-`EnvironmentGetter` normalizes both the requested propagator key and the environment variable names from its snapshot before matching, and its `keys()` method returns normalized names.
-For example, a propagator request for `x-b3-traceid` matches either `X_B3_TRACEID` or `x-b3-traceid` from `process.env`.
+`EnvironmentGetter` normalizes the requested propagator key and reads the corresponding normalized environment variable name from its snapshot.
+Its `keys()` method returns only environment variable names that are already normalized.
+For example, a propagator request for `x-b3-traceid` matches `X_B3_TRACEID` from `process.env`, but does not match `x-b3-traceid`.

 Name collisions after normalization should be avoided.
 For example, `trace-state` and `TRACE_STATE` both normalize to `TRACE_STATE`.
 When injecting, later writes to the same normalized name replace earlier values in the target map.
-When extracting from `process.env`, multiple environment variables that normalize to the same name are a name collision error scenario, and which value is read is unspecified.

 ## Useful links